-(4) Option contract or contract. - An option contract for the purchase of property that includes or is combined with, or is executed in conjunction with, a covered lease agreement.
-The term does not include a contract which obligates the buyer to purchase the property even though the obligation may be subject to one or more contingencies or unilateral rights to terminate the contract.
+(4) Option contract or contract. - An option contract for the purchase of single-family residential real property that includes or is combined with, or is executed in conjunction with, a covered lease agreement.

 "§ 47G-2.
 Minimum contents of option contracts; recordation.